-Respondents offering EPC Bids and requesting access via the Q&A Board to the "101-GENALL-2021-EPC" RFP module will be granted access to data regarding site characteristics for PNM controlled sites.
+Respondents offering EPC Bids and requesting access via a private Vendor "question" in the Q&A Board to the "101-GENALL-2022-EPC" RFP module will be granted access to data regarding site characteristics for PNM controlled sites.
 EPC Respondents are encouraged to provide Proposals at these sites for any resource type as long as the resource capacity and type can feasibly be implemented at the associated site.
 EPC Respondents shall assume that natural gas interconnection and delivery to the project site, as applicable, electrical interconnection, and other required utilities will be provided by PNM at its cost.
 Respondents must clearly state natural gas, electrical interconnection, and other utility requirements in their Proposal.

 EPC Bid information including site infrastructure information, site electrical and fuel interconnection capabilities, and additional technical clarifications will be provided by the EPC Support Team.
-All EPC Respondent communications prior to Bid Submittal shall be submitted to the "101-GENALL-2021-EPC" RFP module.
+All EPC Respondent communications prior to Bid Submittal shall be submitted via the Q&A Board in the "101-GENALL-2022-EPC" RFP module.
 All such communications will then be directed to the EPC Proposal Facilitator for details and inquiries regarding available sites and technical requirements.